 - The interpretation of results

-- Awareness (cogent discussion) of related international research
+- Awareness (cogent discussion) of the relevant research (local and international)

 It would be helpful to the Editor to comment on unnecessary length and to point out figures and tables that have secondary importance and could be presented as Supplementary Material.

 It is expected that reviewer feedback to authors is constructive, courteous and clear.
 In line with COPE Guidelines: Editing Peer Reviews, editors have discretion to edit the contents of review reports in limited circumstances to address issues of tone, language, and deviations from journal policy and reviewer guidelines.
 In doing so the editor should not change the meaning or intention of the review, nor amend or edit the professional opinion put forth by the reviewer about the quality, content, or intellectual validity of the work.
 The editor will inform the reviewer of any significant edits made to their review and will also advise the author that the review contents have been edited for a specific reason.
 A review will not be suppressed entirely unless there are ethical or legal concerns about the contents of the review.

 Your recommendation will assist the Editor in deciding whether to publish the article.
 If recommending revision, be specific in stating the changes you feel need to be made, allowing the author to reply to each point.
 Please ensure your feedback is constructive and polite.